jessica-jones/jessica-jones.github.io/essays/GOT-Coding-Standards.md

 So What Now?
 Re-watchability and Readability
 ---
 I think one of the biggest things Dan and Dave forgot to consider was the life and longevity of their project.
 While studios make money from the initial release of a TV show and merchandise, they also make money from residuals.
 If the popularity of a show persists beyond its release, whenever the show is re-run on TV or when streaming services buy the rights to host it on their platform, the people involved with the project still earn money.
 What Dan and Dave failed to realize is that they wasted the effort behind not only season 8, but the complete series.
 People aren’t going to want to invest in watching the entire series if they know the ending does not pay off.
-Again, all the effort put into the series by the rest of the team members – the actors, production team, editors, musicians, cinematography team, and the rest of the crew – is overshadowed by the bad writing.
+All the effort put into the series by the rest of the team members – the actors, production team, editors, musicians, cinematography team, and the rest of the crew – is overshadowed by the bad writing.
 When writing code, one of the things you should consider is if your code stands the test of time.
 A couple of months from now, will you be able to understand the code you wrote?
 Are other people going to be able to easily read and understand it?
 Is this something people will be able to build upon or use in the future?
 Is there effort reflected in the final product?